dataflowr/Project-graph-neural-net/README.md

 ## Training

 Run the main file `commander.py` with the command `train` for the graph alignment problem.
-For the node clustering, replace `commander.py` par `commander_label.py`.
+For the node clustering, replace `commander.py` by `commander_label.py`.

 ```
 python commander.py train